This recipe idea featuring salmon and potatoes is hearty and savory. Grab our Potato Salmon Croquettes recipe down below and give it a try.

 Ingredients:

-- 1 jalapeño cut, seeded and diced
+- 1 jalapeño, seeded and finely diced

 - 2 cloves garlic, minced

-- 1/3 cup onion, finely diced
+- 1/4 cup onion, finely diced

-- 3 tablespoons mayo
+- 3 tbsp mayo

-- 2 tablespoons fresh dill chopped fine
+- 2 tbsp fresh dill, finely chopped

-- 1 egg at room temperature
+- 1 egg, room temperature

-- 1/4 teaspoon freshly cracked black peppercorns
+- 1/4 tsp freshly cracked black peppercorns

-- 1 1/2 cups safflower oil + 2 tablespoons
+- 1 1/2 cups safflower oil (for frying)

 Directions for making the croquettes:

-Preheat oven to 400°.
+Preheat the oven to 400°.

-When the potatoes are finished boiling, strain off the water and, smash with a fork, set aside.
+When the potatoes are finished boiling, strain off the water and smash with a fork.
+Set aside.
 You’ll need one cup of mashed potatoes.

-Place the salmon on the center rack of the preheated 400° oven and bake for 30-35 minutes.
 The finished salmon should be firm to the touch, have an internal temperature of an instant-read thermometer of 145°, and flake with the tines of a fork.

 When the salmon is cool enough to handle safely, flake 2 cups into a large mixing bowl.
 Add the mashed potatoes, 1/2 cup of the panko breadcrumbs, egg, and mayo.
 Also, add the sautéed diced onion, jalapeño pepper, garlic, chopped dill, Old Bay Hot seasoning, sea salt, and freshly cracked black peppercorns, then mix well.
 Add the remaining panko breadcrumbs and continue mixing.